Joint Settlement Meeting

 The format of these meetings is that the claimant and defendant teams take up separate rooms.
 Your lawyer (and a barrister) will meet the defendant team in a third ‘neutral’ room to discuss the case, and report back to you on the discussions and any settlement offers made.
 You are also able to put forward settlement offers at a joint settlement meeting.

-Your lawyer will provide you with further advice, should your case reach joint settlement meeting stage.
-It is extremely rare that cases do not settle in a joint settlement meeting.
+Your lawyer will provide you with further advice, should your case reach the joint settlement meeting stage.
+It is relatively rare that cases do not settle in a joint settlement meeting.

 There are two types of Personal Injury cases, as follows: